Command line

 migrate

-The settings file path can be relative or absolute.
+The migration file path can be relative or absolute.

 More details about the settings file can be found here.